edugca/xlDESSAZ/History/v. 0.2.3/README.md

 	* So far, the tool has only been tested with vertically-aligned vectors and matrices.
 So, data should be vertically-aligned.

 ## Version history

-v 0.2.4 (2023-03-23)

-* Bug fix: series with zero values were not being processed resulting in error message.
-* Update: the IBC-Br spec used as example was updated to its current version.

 v 0.2.3 (2023-02-07)